Cache of weapons discovered in Flushing basement

 FLUSHING, Queens (WABC) --The NYPD recovered more than a dozen guns, ammunition, knives and other supplies from a home in Queens; early Sunday morning.

 Police came to the house on Mulberry Avenue in Flushing just before 4:30 a.m. about the possibility of shots fired.
-The defendant had called, saying there was an armed assailant in his home.
+They said Alan Hoo, 46, had called, saying there was an armed assailant in his home.

-Officers arrived to find a a basement apartment with a cache of weapons.
-They found the defendant hiding in the bathroom, armed with multiple guns, laughing sweating, and apparently having taken pills.
-He was taken to the hospital for an evaluation.
+Officers arrived to find a basement apartment with a cache of weapons and the apartment riddled with bullet holes.

 Police still on the scene than 12 hours after discovering a cache of weapons at a home in Flushing, Queens. @ABC7NY @NYPD109Pct pic.twitter.com/ATi41wQ46x— Danielle Leigh (@DanielleNLeigh) March 25, 2018